 What is an ultrasonic flow meter?

 The ultrasonic flow meter is a volumetric flow measurement device with a wide range of applications for liquids and gases.
-I like to position the ultrasonic between the electromagnetic and the vortex flow meter.

-But consider: If we can’t deploy an electromagnetic flow meter, then an ultrasonic makes an excellent second option.
+Ultrasonic flow meters can be good alternatives to both electromagnetic and vortex flow meters.
+If we can’t deploy an electromagnetic flow meter, then an ultrasonic makes an excellent second option.
 And if the product won’t support the ultrasonic, then you’ll probably look to the vortex.

 Clamp-on ultrasonic flow meter

 If you want non-intrusive technology, a clamp-on ultrasonic flow meter can be an ideal choice.
 Of course, a clamp-on may not provide the accuracy you need, so make sure you know your process requirements before buying.

 Keep in mind, an ultrasonic flow meter can do complex as well as simple measurements.
 You can find sophisticated versions on the market, dedicated to custody applications and other high-stake measurements.
 You may need other devices to support it with process data such as pressure, temperature, and gas composition to keep it accurate, but it’ll do the job.

 On the downside, you have to prepare the pipe to receive the clamp-on flow meter’s sensor.
 You will also have to know the thickness and material of the pipe and make sure you don’t have incrustation.
 Still, you can install a clamp-on with a local flow transmitter or a portable ultrasonic flow meter.

 The portable ultrasonic flow meter is an excellent choice to measure temporary flow and verify other meters.
 However, I’ve seen some service companies offering calibration services using clamp-on devices.
 However, you can’t calibrate a flow meter with an accuracy of +-0.05 percent very well using another one with an accuracy of +-2 percent.